michhau/ec/README.md

 ### mrd_script.jl
 /code/scripts/mrd_script.jl: calculate Multiresolution Flux Decompositions.
 For references see Howell&Mahrt (1997) (https://doi.org/10.1023/A:1000210427798) and Vickers&Mahrt (2003) (https://doi.org/10.1175/1520-0426(2003)20<660:TCGATF>2.0.CO;2)

+### turb_fluxes.jl

+use /code/scripts/turb_fluxes.jl to calculate turbulent fluxes (need to know Reynolds averaging time before) and Obukhov lengths.
+Fluxes are calculated by subtracting a moving average from the 20Hz-data and smoothing afterwards.
+This script also includes multiple functionalities for plotting the data.

 ### Other
 - code/scripts/block_evaluation.jl: get starttime, endtime, block duration, winddir, mean wind speed, mean wT, mean T per block and plot